Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 )

 // TODO: Comment on KDEs implementation
-KDE opted for a per monitor paradigm, meaning settings are shown for the current monitor, with global settings being separated by a visual separator.
+KDE opted for a per-monitor paradigm, meaning settings are shown for the current monitor, with global settings being separated by a visual separator.
 Indication to which monitor is currently selected is shown by a blue indicator while other monitors are uncolored.
 The selected color is suitable for color blindness as